How do people migrate?

 What are the benefits to migrants of traveling with an authorized visa?

-What are some significant ways in which changes in transportation technology has led to changes in how people move around the world?
+What are some significant ways in which changes in transportation technology have led to changes in how people move around the world?

-Using information you have learned and your own knowledge, what are some of the most significant obstacles for migrants using the following routes to move around the world: a) sea routes b) land routes c) air routes?
+Using information you have learned, what are some of the most significant obstacles for migrants using the following routes to move around the world: a) sea routes b) land routes c) air routes?